 Of course, in many cases, the manufacturer puts the good old best-by date on the label.
 Often it’s there because people trust the food more if it comes with a date on the label.
 That date is merely information for how long the apple cider vinegar will retain quality.
-And because of all the reasons outlined earlier, the liquid will easily last years past that date.
+And because of all the reasons outlined earlier, the liquid should easily last years past that date.

 Once you open the bottle, not much really changes in terms of the shelf life of this condiment.

 |Apple cider vinegar (unopened or opened)||Stays fine indefinitely|